davidrajnus/rspec_project/README.md

-## Simple Facebook clone
+## RSpec Solution Project

-This is a mock exercise for rails assessment.
+This is a exercise in applying rspec for a social-like app

-## To Start
-1. Fork the repo.
-2. Clone the repo down to your local machine
-3. Add ruby version on gemfile.
-4. Work on your solution.
-5. Push and commit as frequent as possible (at least every 2 hours).

 ## Guard
 This project uses `guard` and `guard-rspec`.
 In your terminal, run: